IntersectMBO/cardano-node/doc/shelley-genesis.md

 We can now build an address from our key.
 ```
 $ cardano-cli shelley address build
-Usage: cardano-cli shelley address build --verification-key-file FILEPATH
+Usage: cardano-cli shelley address build --payment-verification-key-file FILEPATH
-  Build an address
+                                         [--staking-verification-key-file FILEPATH]
+  Build a Shelley payment addres, with optional delegation to a stake address.

 Available options:
+  --payment-verification-key-file FILEPATH
+                           Filepath of the payment verification key.
-  --verification-key-file FILEPATH
+  --staking-verification-key-file FILEPATH
-                           Input filepath of the verification key.
+                           Filepath of the staking verification key.
 ```
-This command is currently rather boring, but will sprout more options later for building payment addresses that are associated with stake addresses.
+This command can also build payment addresses that are associated with stake addresses, and thus have the ability to delegate the stake rights.

-So for now let's see our boring address with no stake rights
+For now however let's see our boring address with no stake rights:
 ```
 $ cardano-cli shelley address build \
-    --verification-key-file example/addr1.vkey
+    --payment-verification-key-file example/addr1.vkey
 82065820cd44104b49b97dae659dabf040cc7d588ea28e52addffc66fd126bb23be87451
 ```
 The CLI uses a low-tech hex encoding for addresses, rather than fancy bech32.